 Provisional Teacher Program (PTP): The combination of training, support and evaluation required by the state of New Jersey for first year teachers.

-Standard License: The permanent credential that allows the holder to serve without condition in all New Jersey schools
+Standard License: The permanent credential that allows the holder to teach without condition in all New Jersey schools